Royal National College for the Blind: Early years

 The college was established in 1871 by the English philanthropist Thomas Rhodes Armitage and the American anti-slavery campaigner Francis Joseph Campbell, who lost his sight as a young boy.
 Campbell had originally planned to establish a college for the blind in the United States, but was persuaded by Armitage that London would be a more suitable location.
 At the time, English schools for the blind did not provide their students with the skills to become independent and, dissatisfied with this situation, Armitage dreamed of establishing a school whose emphasis was on music and which would prepare its students for careers as organists, piano tuners, and music teachers.

 With donations of £3,000, the college enrolled its first two students on 1 March 1872.
 Queen Victoria became its first patron, while several prominent members of her family became vice-patrons.
 Among those to become governors of the college were Duke of Westminster, Lord Shaftesbury, Lord Lichfield and W. H. Smith.
 At the time of its founding it was called "The Royal Normal College and Academy for the Blind".
 The word normal, more commonly used in American English, referred to the teacher training offered by the college, with Campbell recruiting many of his teaching staff from the United States.

 Originally located in two small buildings on Anerley Hill near London's Crystal Palace, the college later moved to larger accommodation at Westow Street, Upper Norwood where the name "College Green" commemorates the college – its grounds are now Westow Park – after rapidly outgrowing its original premises.
 In its early days, the college was considered very progressive and experimental in its approach to education.
 A history of the college on its website describes the curriculum as "liberal and advanced for its day", and emphasis was placed on physical activities such as swimming, cycling and roller-skating.
 Students even took part in a morning of tobogganing following a heavy fall of snow.
 By the end of the 19th century, the college had over 200 students.
-Until the Second World War the college admitted 11- to 15-year-olds, but in 1945 the principal of RNC and headmaster of Worcester College for the Blind came to an agreement that Worcester would provide secondary education and RNC would take students over the age of 16.
+Until World War II the college admitted 11- to 15-year-olds, but in 1945 the principal of RNC and headmaster of Worcester College for the Blind came to an agreement that Worcester would provide secondary education and RNC would take students over the age of 16.

 As well as being one of its founders, Francis Joseph Campbell served as RNC's first principal, from 1871 until his retirement in 1912.
 He was knighted as a Knight Bachelor by King Edward VII in 1909, for his services to blind people.
 He was succeeded by his son, Guy Marshall Campbell, and following his death in 1929 Guy's widow, Louie Bealby Campbell took over the position.
 The role of principal passed outside the Campbell family for the first time upon Louie Bealby Campbell's retirement in 1934.